 - Why did they opt to use a personal trainer to reach their original goal?

 - And why did they choose your services?

 - Have they reached any points in their journey where they had a moment where they knew they were doing the right thing?

 - Are there other things they can think of that can motivate them further?

-- Are they able to get a point where they can say that they are self-motivated and inspired?
+- Can they get to a point where they can say they are self-motivated and inspired?

 All of these things that I have covered here are important ways to help your clients remain inspired.

 And the first prize in motivation is not when it comes from you but from within the client.